Conflict of Interest

 The committee rosters are located here

-If you have questions about the status of your disclosure you can contact the Conflict of Interest Officer, Shannon Condon at 792-5907.
+If you have questions about the status of your disclosure you can contact an MUSC Official on the COI Contacts page.

-7.)
-As an MUSC employee when do I have to disclose giving talks to outside groups and organizations in my professional area, is there anything else I should know?
+6.)
+As an MUSC employee, when do I have to disclose giving talks to outside groups and organizations in my professional area?
+Is there anything else I should know?

 Answer: Is there anything else I should know about giving talks to outside groups and organizations?
-You should be aware of the State of SC Ethics Laws and the rules of conduct established by the SC State Ethics Commision which state a public official, public member, or public employee may not receive anything of value for speaking before a public or private group in his/her official capacity.
-You should be sure to not present yourself as a representative of the MUSC enterprise, unless you have a contract approved by MUSC legal counsel and that you are actually representing MUSC as your professional responsibility.
+Speakers bureaus and promotional speaking are prohibited.
+You should also be aware of the State of SC Ethics Laws and the rules of conduct established by the SC State Ethics Commision which state that a public official, public member, or public employee may not receive anything of value for speaking before a public or private group in his/her official capacity.
+You should be sure to not present yourself as a representative of the MUSC Enterprise, unless you have a contract approved by MUSC legal counsel and that you are actually representing MUSC as your professional responsibility.
 These are only guidelines and the details of these types of talks should be reviewed and agreed upon by the employee (speaker), his/her supervisor, and MUSC legal counsel.